tanmng/docker-chevereto-free/readme.md

 * `CHEVERETO_DB_PREFIX` - Table prefix (use this to run multiple instance of Chevereto using the same Database ), default to `chv_`

+## Connection to database

+[Chevereto][cheveretourl] requires an Mysql database to store its information.
+You can use a [Mysql](https://hub.docker.com/_/mysql/) or [MariaDB](https://hub.docker.com/_/mariadb/) container to host this.

+Information on connection to database is provided to container via environment variables explained above.

 ## Permanent storage

 [Chevereto][cheveretourl] stores images uploaded by users in `/var/www/html/images` directory within the container.

-You can mount a [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#data-volumes) at this location to ensure that you don't lose your images if you relaunch/remove container
+You can mount a [data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#data-volumes) at this location to ensure that you don't lose your images if you relaunch/remove container.

 ## Example Usage

 I recommend you to use [Docker-compose](https://docs.docker.com/compose/) / [Docker swarm](https://docs.docker.com/engine/swarm/) to launch Chevereto in conjunction with a MySQL database.
-A sample of docker-compose.yaml can be found below
+A sample of docker-compose.yaml can be found below.

 ### Docker compose

-Note: Thanks to backward compatibility of docker-compose, you can change the `version` to `2` and it will still works
+Note: Thanks to backward compatibility of docker-compose, you can change the `version` to `2` and it will still works.

 ```yaml
 version: '3'